yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/_index.md

 Some of the functions have just a `jsonb` variant and a couple have just a `json` variant.
 Function names reflect this by starting with `jsonb_` or ending with `_jsonb` (and, correspondingly, for the `json` variants).
 This naming scheme might seem to reflect a strange design choice by the implementers of PostgreSQL.
 A trivial test shows that an overload pair _can_ be distinguished by the difference in formal parameter data type between `jsonb` and `json`.
 However, PostgreSQL doesn't allow an overload function pair to be distinguished by the difference in return data type.
 It seems, then, that the PostgreSQL implementers decided to use a single consistent naming convention — a `b` variant and a plain variant — both when the pair differ in the data type of the _input_ JSON value and when they differ in the data type of the _output_ JSON value.
 Because YSQL is PostgreSQL-compatible, it follows the PostgreSQL convention.

 When an operator or function has both a JSON value input and a JSON value output, the `jsonb` variant takes a `jsonb` input and produces a `jsonb` output; and, correspondingly, the `json` variant takes a `json` input and produces a `json` output.
-You can use the `\df` _ysqlsh_ metacommand to show the signature (that is, the data types of the formal parameters and the return value) of any of the JSON functions; but you cannot do this for the operators.
+You can use the `ysqlsh` [`\df`](../../../../../admin/ysqlsh/#df-antws-pattern) metacommand to show the signature (that is, the data types of the formal parameters and the return value) of any of the JSON functions; but you cannot do this for the operators.

 Check the full account of each to find its variant status.
 When an operator or function has both a `jsonb` and `json` variant, then only the `jsonb` variant is described.
 The functionality of the `json` variant can be trivially understood from the account of the `jsonb` functionality.